Payne-in-Bahrain/u2_lessons_embedding_related_data/README.md

 - **Use Case Specific:** There is no one-size-fits-all solution.
 The decision between normalized and denormalized structures depends on the specific requirements and use cases of the application.

-In summary, the choice between embedding and referencing, as well as normalized and denormalized structures, involves careful consideration of various factors.
+In summary, the choice between embedding and referencing, as well as normalized and denormalized structures, involves careful consideration of various factors and usually involves domain expertise in order to make informed decisions.
 Analyze your application's specific needs, data characteristics, and usage patterns to determine the most suitable approach for designing relationships between entities in your database.

 ### Embedding Reviews